 Value-Added Tax.
 Our net revenues reflect the impact of value-added tax, or VAT, which are levied on revenues generated from services we provide in China.
-Generally, our PRC subsidiaries and affiliated entities are subject to VAT rates of 5% or 6%, and are permitted to offset input VAT supported by valid VAT invoices received from vendors against their VAT liability.
+Generally, our PRC subsidiaries and affiliated entities are subject to VAT rates of 5% or 6%, and are permitted to offset input VAT supported by valid VAT special invoices received from vendors against their VAT liability.
 VAT on the invoiced amount collected by the PRC subsidiaries and affiliated entities on behalf of tax authorities in respect of services provided, net of VAT paid for purchases, is recorded as taxes payable until it is paid to the tax authorities.

 Government Surcharges.
-Our PRC subsidiaries and affiliated entities are also subject to certain government surcharges, including cultural business construction fee, urban maintenance and construction tax, and education surcharge, on the VAT payable in the PRC.
+Our PRC subsidiaries and affiliated entities are also subject to certain government surcharges, including urban maintenance and construction tax and education surcharge, on the VAT payable in the PRC.
+In addition, our PRC subsidiaries and affiliated entities providing advertising services are subject to the cultural business construction fee at the rate of 3% on the relevant taxable sales amount.
 Beginning January 1, 2019, the presentation of government surcharges has been included in cost of services.
-The amounts of government surcharges for the years ended December 31, 2017 and 2018 have been reclassified to conform with the current year's presentation.
+The amount of government surcharges for the year ended December 31, 2018 has been reclassified to conform with the current year's presentation.
 This reclassification had no effect on the reported results in our consolidated statements of operations and comprehensive income.